-This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-It is essential that you read the entire document as well as material covered in the course Orientation.
+It is essential that you read the entire syllabus as well as the material covered in the course Orientation.
 Together these serve as our course "contract."

 Dr. Seth Blumsack

 Professor, Department of Energy and Mineral Engineering